cbrainerd/isilon_stat_browser/README.md

 ##Generate the stat browser

-You can also generate the stat browser from your OneFS cluster by running the build_stat_browser.py Python script.
+You can also generate the stat browser from your OneFS cluster by running the build\_stat\_browser.py Python script.
 You may want to perform this step on your version of OneFS because available statistics keys can vary between OneFS versions, so generating the keys will provide the most accurate list for your implementation.
+During the generation process, your cluster will be queried for its list of statistc keys to generate the stat browser.

+### Requirements
+Python: 2.7, 3.3, 3.4, 3.5

+Isilon SDK Python Language Bindings installed

+### Generating the stat browser

 First unpack the zip file as described above and then install the requirements.